dddrrreee/cs240lx-22spr/labs/24-sat-smt-symex/smt-lab-wednesday/README.md

 arrays and bitvectors (finite bitwidth integers, like in C).

-For simplicity, we'll be building an eager SMT solver, also known as bit banging.
+For simplicity, we'll be building an eager SMT solver, also known as bit blasting.
 This is the same fundamental approach used by the STP solver: https://github.com/stp/stp

 The idea is to "compile" the higher-level constraints into a big SAT problem,